LEADERS 101: First Year Seminar

 A student must have the approval of the Associate Provost to withdraw from Citadel 101.

-Required of all second-year cadets, this course focuses on The Citadel core values of honor, duty, and respect as those values constitute principled leadership.
-The course also assists cadets in the process of transitioning from the freshman year to the sophomore year and enables them to reflect upon their experiences of The Citadel's fourth-class system as they learn more about effective, ethical leadership.
-In addition, the course includes a focus on service as a component of principled leadership through a service learning experience.
-This course is a graded, one-hour course.
+Required of all second-year cadets, this course focuses on The Citadel’s core values of honor, duty, and respect; the dynamics of leadership; the actions that constitute principled leadership; and the processes of ethical decision-making.
+The course also equips cadets to reflect on their experiences within The Citadel's fourth-class system as they learn how to effectively apply the values and behaviors that engage principled leadership.
+This course is a graded, one credit-hour course.
 A student must have permission of the Associate Provost to withdraw from LDRS 201.

 0 Credit Hours